Need Help Paying a Vet Bill? Here Are Your Pet Financing Options

 Buying a fish can cost an average of about $160, with an average annual cost of about $520.

 While the initial cost to purchase a fish isn’t too pricey, equipment like aquariums, filtration systems, heaters, test kits, decor and lighting can add up quickly.
-Food can also be expensive, with costs running an average of $10 a week or $520 a year.
+Food can also be expensive, with costs running an average of $520 a year.

 Common reasons for pet financing

-For those who are struggling financially, a pet loan may allow you to pay these bills.
-Common reasons pet owners take out a pet loan include the following:
+A pet loan may help you pay these bills if you’re struggling financially.
+Common reasons pet owners take out a pet loan include:

 - Adoption